Sport and Clubs

 - Not every school provides all these activities on its site - access can be provided through other local schools or providers.

-Warrender boasts a dedicated facility at the back of the School to accommodate extended schools provision.
-Acorns, our after school and breakfast club, provides care for children in Nursery to Year 6.
+Acorns, our after school and breakfast club, provides care for children in Reception to Year 6.

 Warrender School offers a wide range of sporting activities for Infant and Junior children, including multi-sports, ball skills, boys and girl's football, netball, tag rugby, tennis, cricket and rounders.
 Some of these clubs are provided by school staff and parent volunteers; others are provided by professional coaches.